addynz/WooCommerce-Address-Autocomplete/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Address autocomplete will validate and suggest addresses as a user types to make online checkouts fast, easy and accurate.
+Addy's NZ Address Autocomplete will validate and suggest addresses as a user types to make online checkouts fast, easy and accurate.

 == Description ==